junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-intro-to-bash.md

 - `rm [files]` - permanently removes the files.
 - `rmdir [directory]` - removes the directory, as long as it is empty.
 - `less [file]` - read and display the contents of the file.
 - `cat [files]` - concatenates (combines) and prints the files directly into the terminal.
-Useful for redirection.
+Useful for redirection (covered in the next module).
   - Ex. `cat file1 file2 file3` combines the contents of _file1_, _file2_, & _file3_ into a single output and prints it into the terminal.
 - `file [file]` - displays information about the _[file]_, including its file format.
   - In Linux, filenames don't require a file extension (i.e. _.txt_, _.png_, etc.) to define its file format (file type).
 That is determined in the bits & data within the file.